-- (1) To review all applications for special use permits, variances, and amendments for completeness and compliance with the terms of this Ordinance. - (2) To enforce compliance with the terms of this Ordinance, unless otherwise specified. - (c) Subdivision administration. - (1) To review all applications for the subdivision of land for compliance with the terms of this Ordinance. - (2) To approve final plats, exempt subdivisions, expedited subdivisions, and minor subdivision plats, and to revoke any permits as provided by this UDO. - (3) To provide the Town Council and Planning Board with reports and recommendations, as required by this Ordinance, other laws or regulations, or at the request of said bodies. - (4) To issue and maintain a record of all subdivisions and approvals on file and to make copies available to interested parties. - (5) To enforce compliance with the terms of this Ordinance, unless otherwise specified. - (6) To revoke any permits provided therein. - (d) Environmental protection. - (1) To administer the Town's Water Supply Watershed Protection Overlay District standards. - (2) To serve as the Floodplain Administrator in accordance with the Archer Lodge Code of Ordinances Chapter 14 Flood Damage Prevention. - (3) To revoke any permits provided therein.
+- (2) To ensure that submitted applications are reviewed and comments returned to applicants in a timely manner. - (3) To issue and maintain a record of all development related permits, subdivisions of land and approvals on file and to make copies available to interested parties. - (4) To provide the Town Council, Planning Board, Board of Adjustment, Town Staff, and applicants with reports and recommendations, as required by this Ordinance, other laws or regulations, or at the request of another review authority. - (5) To enforce compliance with the terms of this Ordinance, unless otherwise specified. - (6) To revoke any permits provided therein. - (e) Environmental protection. - (1) To administer the Town's Water Supply Watershed Protection Overlay District standards. - (2) To serve as the Floodplain Administrator in accordance with the Archer Lodge Code of Ordinances Chapter 14 Flood Damage Prevention.